The Regionally Important Resources Plan

 The current Regionally Important Resources Plan was developed in 2011.
 The full plan is viewable through the link below.

 The CSRA Regional Plan (‘the Plan’) is the long-range plan for the management of the region’s projected growth by local governments and the CSRA Regional Commission.
 The Plan’s horizon is twenty years but will be updated every five years to address changing regional conditions.

-The current Regional Plan was developed in 2012 and features a work program that is updated on an annual basis.
-A full plan update is currently underway and will be completed in 2018.
+The current Regional Plan was developed in 2018-19 and features a work program that is updated annually.